 In your written statements, you must include succinct, high-level and relevant examples that support your claims against the role.

-A. Previous responsibility or secure for network administration, or network administration experience and formal IT qualifications.
+A. Previous responsibility of secure network administration, or network administration experience and formal IT qualifications.

 B. In depth knowledge of current networking hardware and operating systems in a mixed networked environment and, demonstrated experience of Wide Area Network systems, IP protocol and secure networks.